On scaling limits of random trees and maps with a prescribed degree sequence: On the label process

+where $K' > 0$ depends on $K$.
+Therefore the left hand side in~\eqref{eq:Lyapunov_TCL} is upper bounded by some constant that depends on $K$ and $\varepsilon$ times

+where the inequality is obtained by upper bounding $|k_p(x_n)-j_p(x_n)|$ by $\Delta_n$.
+Observe that the last sum precisely equals the value of the {\L}ukasiewicz path at time $\lfloor \vertices_n U \rfloor$, which is of order $\sigma_n$ with high probability.
+Since $\Delta_n/\sigma_n \to 0$, then we conclude that indeed~\eqref{eq:Lyapunov_TCL} holds on an event which is measurable with respect to $\fn$ and $x_n$ and whose probability is arbitrarily close to $1$.
+Combined with Lemma~\ref{lem:convergence_variance_labels} this concludes the proof of~\eqref{eq:cv_label_unif} and thus of the proposition for $q=1$.

-We next sketch the proof of Proposition~\ref{prop:marginales_labels} for $q \ge 2$.
-We shall need the following result claims that in the case of no macroscopic degree, there is no `explosion' of labels in the sense that the maximal difference along an edge is small.
+We next sketch the proof of the claim for $q=2$, the general case $q \ge 3$ is exactly the same and only requires more notation.
+We shall need the following result, which claims that in the case of no macroscopic degree, there is no macroscopic label increment in the sense that the maximal difference along an edge is small: